kuldeepsharma1/cyber-honey-pot/UserManual.md

 AGENT_IP:172.23.155.208
 #-----------------------------------------------------------------------------
 # FTP server info and login credentials, don't upload the credentials to the Github
-FTP_SER_IP:172.23.20.6
+FTP_SER_IP:172.23.20.5
 FTP_SER_PORT:8081
 USER_NAME:agent
 USER_PWD:P@ssw0rd
 ...
 #-----------------------------------------------------------------------------
 # local folder save the log files.
-LOG_DIR:Logs
+LOG_DIR:../Logs
 ```

-Run the log archive client program with cmd `python3 logArchiveAgent.py` then open the archive server's agent list page to check whether the log archive agent register and connect to the server same as Modbus PLC Emulator VM config section.
+- Run the log archive client program using the command: `python3 logArchiveAgent.py`
+- Verify that the client registers and connects to the archive server by checking the agent list page.
+This process is similar to the configuration for the Modbus PLC Emulator VM.

-**Step3 Deploy the PLC Emulator Program**
+**Step 3: Configure and Deploy the PLC Emulator Program**

-Rename the `src/s7CommPlcEmulator/config_template.txt` to `src/s7CommPlcEmulator/config.txt`,  add the PLC ID, IP address, controller IP in allow read and write list, monitor hub IP address and port as shown below
+- Rename the file `src/s7CommPlcEmulator/config_template.txt` to `src/s7CommPlcEmulator/config.txt`.
+- Edit the `config.txt` file with the following details: PLC ID, IP address, monitor hub IP address and port as shown below:

 ```
 # This is the config file template for the PLC honeypot project's S7Comm PLC
 # emulator program <S7CommPlcApp.py>
 # Setup the parameter with below format (every line follows <key>:<value> format, the
 # key can not be changed):
 #-----------------------------------------------------------------------------
 # OwnID should not include space or other special characters.
 Own_ID:S7commPLC02
 Own_IP:172.23.155.208
 # The OT protocol type string, "Modbus" or "S7Comm".
 PRO_TYPE:S7Comm
 # The ladder logic file id used by this PLC emulator.
 LADDER_ID:s7LadderLogic.py
 #-----------------------------------------------------------------------------
 # define the monitor hub parameters :
 MON_IP:172.23.20.4
 MON_PORT:5000
 # Time interval to report to the monitor hub in seconds:
 RPT_INTERVAL:5
 #-----------------------------------------------------------------------------
 # Init the PLC local web Flask app parameters
 FLASK_SER_PORT:5002
 FLASK_DEBUG_MD:False
 FLASK_MULTI_TH:True
 # The PLC local web  use credential record file
 USERS_RCD:users.json
 ```

-Rename the user credential file `src/s7commPlcEmulator/users_template.json` to  `src/s7commPlcEmulator/users.json`.
+- Rename the user credential file `src/s7CommPlcEmulator/users_template.json` to `src/s7CommPlcEmulator/users.json`.

-Run the S7Comm PLC emulator program with cmd `sudo python3 s7commPlcApp.py` , then in the honey pot network open URL http://172.23.155.208:5001 to check whether the monitor hub online as shown below:
+- Run the S7Comm PLC emulator program with command `sudo python3 s7commPlcApp.py` .
+- In the honeypot network, access the URL `http://172.23.155.208:5002` to verify that the PLC emulator is ready as shown below:

 ![](doc/img/um/um_s10.png)

-Then go to the monitor hub to check whether the PLC emulator has registered in the monitor hub through the orchestration network same as the step deploying the Modbus PLC Emulator VM.
+- Check the monitor hub to ensure the emulator is registered.
+This process is similar to the Modbus PLC Emulator VM setup.

 #### Deploy S7Comm PLC Controller VM

+**Step 1: Set Up the Program**

-**Step1 Setup Program**: Follow the program setup section to install the libs then create a folder `plcController/src` and copy `lib` , `honeypotLogClient`,  `s7commPlcController` in it .
+- Follow the program setup section to install the required libraries.

-**Step2 Deploy the log archive client program**

-For the log archive agent program, rename the `src/honeypotLogClient/AgentConfig_template.txt` to `src/honeypotLogClient/AgentConfig.txt`  , add the PLC ID, IP address, log server IP, log folder name in the AgentConfig.txt as shown below :
+- Create the directory `plcController/src`.
+- Copy the following modules into the `src` folder: `lib` , `honeypotLogClient`,  `s7commPlcController`

+**Step 2: Configure and Deploy the Log Archive Client Program**

+- Rename the file `src/honeypotLogClient/AgentConfig_template.txt` to `src/honeypotLogClient/AgentConfig.txt`.
+- Edit the `AgentConfig.txt` file with the following details: `PLC ID`, `IP address`, `log server IP`, `log folder name` as shown below :

 ```
 #-----------------------------------------------------------------------------